milinp/webscraping/README.md

 <p>runs application on all IPs your machine can support instead of only the loopback interface</p>

 <p>For more information on manage.py / django-admin.py the django website provides excellent documentation. https://docs.djangoproject.com/en/1.5/ref/django-admin/</p>
-<p>Once your development server is running, access the IP through the browser.</p>
+<p>Once your development server is running, access the IP through the browser, and now you should now be able to interact with the app.</p>

 <h2>Admin Interface</h2>
 ![Oopsie](/assets/admin.png "Admin-1")